google/zetasql/docs/json_functions.md

     JSON '[999]'
     ```

-    If the JSON value is not an array of numbers, or the JSON numbers are not in
+    If the JSON value isn't an array of numbers, or the JSON numbers aren't in
     the SQL `INT32` domain, an error is produced.
 If the expression is SQL
     `NULL`, the function returns SQL `NULL`.